dresdner353/mpd2chromecast/README.md

 This is to monitor the playback state of the server allowing us to know what is playing and react to track changes, volume, pause/play/skip etc. It then passes these directives to configured chromecast.
 It also monitors the chromecast status to ensure playback is operational.

 * Cherrypy (web server)
-This thread provides a simple web server whoich is used to serve a URL for each track.
-The chromecasts will use that URL to stream the files for playback
+This thread provides a simple web server which is used to serve a URL for each track.
+The chromecasts will use that URL to stream the files for native playback.

 * Config
-This thread just monitors config (~/.castrc) and changes one internal global variable for the selected chromecast device
+This thread just monitors config (~/.castrc) and changes one internal global variable for the selected chromecast device.

 * Chromecast (experimental scanner)
 This thread is experimental.
 It runs on loop every minute, scanning for available chromecasts and stores the names (in ~/.castdevices).
 The intention here is to get a Volumio plugin to leverage that detail for a GUI selection of the desired chromecast.
 It's also possible to evolve the set_chromecast.py script to use this file for a faster execution instead of having to wait for a scan each time.